 Thank you to my wonderful students!

 I really do love my job, especially on days like this.
 Spreading the joy of art glass.
 That’s what it’s all about.
-And they call this “work”!art glass artglass girlfriend happy work heart Melbourne workshop surprise Valentine Valentine's Day workshop
+And they call this “work”!Tags: art glass artglass girlfriend happy work heart Melbourne workshop surprise Valentine Valentine's Day workshop